 The Company recorded allowance for impairment in advance paid to that company for a whole amount.
 Subsequently, on 13 August 2019, the Company received partial payment of Baht 0.2 million from that company.
-The Company recorded such amount as reversal of the allowance for impairment in advance payment for purchase of goods, which was presented as revenue in profit or loss for the current period.
+The Company recorded such amount as reversal of the allowance for impairment in advance payment for purchase of goods, which was presented as revenue in profit or loss for the year 2019.

-30. Fair value hierarchy
+31. Fair value hierarchy

-As at 31 December 2019 and 2018, the Company had the assets that were measured at fair value using different levels of inputs as follows:
+As at 31 December 2020 and 2019, the Company had the assets that were measured at fair value using different levels of inputs as follows:

-(Unit: Baht)
+(L Init: Baht) , ~ D a,

-As at 31 Dec cember 2019 As at 31 Dec cember 2018

-Level 2 Total Level 2 Total

-Assets measured at fair value

-Current investments - open fund 1,055,719 1,055,719 1,036,827 1,036,827
+As at 31 Dec cember 2020 As at 31 December 2019 Level 2 Total Level 2 Total Assets measured at fair value Investments in open-end fund 1,064,763 1,064,763 1,055,719 1,055,719

-31. Financial instruments
+32. Financial instruments

-31.1 Financial risk management
+32.1 Financial risk management objectives and policies

-The Company's financial instruments, as defined under Thai Accounting Standard No.107 "Financial Instruments: Disclosure and Presentations", principally comprise cash and cash equivalents, current investments - open fund, trade and other receivables, trade and other payables, liabilities under finance lease agreements, short-term and long-term loans.
+The Company's financial instruments principally comprise cash and cash equivalents, other non-current financial assets, trade and other receivables, short-term loans, trade and other payables, lease liabilities and short-term and long-term borrowings.
 The financial risks associated with these financial instruments and how they are managed is described below.